 There are a number of ways that studies of these hormones in animals can be used for conservation; both in zoos and in the wild.

-The endocrine system influences the way body systems are organised in developing embryos, which, among other actions can affect reproductive function later in the animal's life.
+The endocrine system influences the way body systems are organised in developing embryos, which, among other actions can affect reproductive function later in life.
 Environmental pollution, which interferes with the normal hormonal signals in the body, can permanently alter and harm the ability to reproduce in the future.
 This has been seen in a number of reptile and bird species.

-Measurement of the hormones cortisol or corticosterone which are produced by the adrenal glands in times of stress, can be used to provide information on the body’s response to a wide variety of situations.
+Measurement of the hormones cortisol or corticosterone, which are produced by the adrenal glands in times of stress, can be used to provide information on the body’s response to a wide variety of situations.
 Regular and long-term monitoring of hormones associated with both stress and reproduction will help researchers to understand how animals respond to a variety of situations.
-For example these hormones have been used to assess how stressed a deer is while being hunted.
+For example, these hormones have been used to assess how stressed a deer is while being hunted.
 They are also used to help improve welfare in animals in captivity (such as farm animals) by assessing how they respond to different housing conditions.

-Last reviewed: Dec 2016
+Last reviewed: Jun 2021